From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Introduction

 Our main result is the construction of a full-fledged analytic amplitude $\cT_{ab}^{cd}(s,t,u)$ that fits the experimental data.
-From this amplitude, we predict the spectrum and low energy parameters.
+From this amplitude, we predict the spectrum and the low energy parameters.
 In figure \ref{fig:spectrum}, we present in red the Bootstrap estimate of the spectrum.
-Both the mass and the width of the resonances match the experimental measurements, except those denoted by an asterisk that are still affected by numerical systematics.
+Both the mass and the width of the resonances match the experimental measurements, except for those denoted by an asterisk still affected by numerical systematics.
 The last column has the exotic quantum numbers $2^+(0^{++})$.
 There is no such state in the PDG \cite{ParticleDataGroup:2024cfk}.
-It is a genuine prediction of our Bootstrap procedure.
-Before discussing in detail these results, we shall first describe the two steps of our strategy.
+Because of the $I=2$ quantum number, this particle is a genuine \emph{Tetraquark} state \cite{Jaffe:1976ig,tHooft:2008rus} with a mass of around 2 GeV and a width of 600 MeV.
+As a prelude to our results, in figure \ref{fig:Tetra_Phase} we show the predicted phase shift in the $S_2$ wave.
+At first glance, it would be difficult to anticipate from the experimental data that the phase shift would reverse direction at higher energies.
+This behavior is a genuine prediction of our Bootstrap procedure which incorporates full crossing and unitarity of the scattering amplitude.
+Before discussing in detail the physics of this amplitude we shall describe the steps of our strategy.

 In section \ref{sec:ansatz}, we discuss the S-matrix Bootstrap step in constructing a candidate amplitude $\mathcal{A}^\text{ansatz}_\Theta(s|t,u)$ depending on a small set of free parameters $\Theta$ by solving a semi-definite optimization problem.
-Next, we construct and minimize the $\chi^2(\Theta)$ using a gradient-free Particle Swarm Optimization (PSO) algorithm, reviewed in section \ref{sec:PSO}.
-To evaluate the $\chi^2(\Theta)$ function we use the result of the Bootstrap problem $\mathcal{A}^\text{ansatz}_\Theta(s|t,u)$, and the experimental and lattice data available for the $S_0$, $S_2$, $P$, and $D_2$ waves, as explained in section \ref{sec:best_fit}, where we present the result of the Bootstrap Fit.
-In section \ref{sec:predictions} we test the amplitude obtained in different regimes by comparing it with the available experimental measurements, finding always a good qualitative agreement.
+In section \ref{sec:PSO}, we describe the $\chi^2(\Theta)$ minimization procedure using a gradient-free Particle Swarm Optimization (PSO) algorithm.
+To evaluate the $\chi^2(\Theta)$ function we use the result of the Bootstrap problem $\mathcal{A}^\text{ansatz}_\Theta(s|t,u)$, and the experimental and lattice data available for the $S_0$, $S_2$, $P$, and $D_0$ waves, as explained in section \ref{sec:best_fit}, where we present the result of the Bootstrap Fit.
+In section \ref{sec:predictions} we test the amplitude obtained in different regimes by comparing it with Chiral Perturbation Theory ($\chi$PT) and the experimental measurements not used in the fitting procedure, always finding a good qualitative agreement.
 Finally, in section \ref{sec:discussion} we comment on possible improvements and future directions.